-> Strange Vehicles >
+> Strange Vehicles > Alaskan

 The Alaskan Land Train (or Overland Train) was an enormous leviathan

 developed by LeTourneau, a heavy-equipment maker based in Longview,

 Texas for the US Army in the 1950s.
 The vehicle was developed in order

 to help transport people and cargo through the demanding arctic conditions.

 Power for the Alaskan Land Train came from four 1,170 horsepower gas

 turbine/electric engines - not entirely unlike the units used on diesel/electric

 railway locomotives.
 One engine was located in the "control car"

 while the other three were spread out within the train.

-Manned by a crew of six, the standard setup was capable
+Manned by a crew of six, the standard setup was capable of hauling

-more power/haulage units could be added to the convoy for additional power and larger
+units could be added to the convoy for additional power and larger

 loads.
 On flat ground the Alaskan Land Train could carry 150 tons

 of cargo at about 20 mph.
 Range at full load was normally 350 to 400

 miles, but additional fuel trailers could be added to extend the range.

 The Alaskan Land Train was used for a little over a decade - including

 the previous prototype (VC-12 Tournatrain).
 However as helicopter

-technology developed, the need for a land based vehicle capable of accessing inhospitable
+technology developed, the need for a land based vehicle capable of

-vehicle was used was in 1962.
+time the vehicle was used was in 1962.

 The Alaskan Land Train was eventually sold off for scrap.
+Various

-scrapyards in the US.
+US.
 Some of the wheels have been used on monster trucks, including

 the world famous "Bigfoot".